gunk/gunk/README.md

 * `out` - overrides the output path of `protoc`.
 If not defined, output will be the same directory as the location of the `.gunk` files.

-* `plugin_version` - specify version, currently working only for protoc-gen-go, as other plugins are bundled with protoc.
-This will clone and go build protoc-gen-go in gunk cache folder.
+* `plugin_version` - specify version of plugin.
+The plugin is downloaded from github/maven, built in cache and used.
+It is *not* installed in $PATH.
+  This currently works with the following plugins:

+  - protoc-gen-go
+  - protoc-gen-grpc-java
+  - protoc-gen-grpc-gateway
+  - protoc-gen-swagger
+  - protoc-gen-openapiv2
+  - protoc-gen-swift (installing swift itself first is necessary)
+  - protoc-gen-grpc-swift (installing swift itself first is necessary)

+  It is recommended to use this function everywhere, for reproducible builds, together with `version` for protoc.

 * `json_tag_postproc` - uses `json` tags defined in gunk file also for go-generated file